HSBNE/manual.hsbne.org/docs/howwework/constitution.md

                any and all expected communications for the meeting.
             4. Absenses not meeting the requirements of the constitution are considered unexcused.
-            5. Quorum is 100% of Committee Membership minus any unexcused absences, with a minimum of double the size of the executive plus one.
+            5. Quorum is 100% of Committee Membership, minus any unexcused absences, with a minimum of double the size of the executive plus one.
+                - Executive is 3 persons, so the minimum quorum is 7.
+                - There must then as such be a minimum of 4 persons on the Committee at all times.
+                - If there are 8 Committee members excluding Executive, and 2 are absent and unexcused, the Quorum is 3 + 8 - 2 = 9.
         2. Notice
             1. The defined schedule of general meetings is considered notice of meeting.